Bio for downloads in pdf format (short, long w-links, long text only)

 Aspects label.
 Mr. Hemingway has been developing a new solo CD + DVD project for the past fifteen years which will weave together some of his more recent solo works and his work as a film artist as it relates to his solo percussion work.
 Release is scheduled for September 2011.
 He currently is performing a solo program entitled "Behaviors" in collaboration with video artist Beth Warshafsky with whom he has been collaborating since the late 80's.
 The program puts a collection of his new electro-acoustic solo works in a theatrical framework that includes video projection and real time interactive visual and sound work.
 A major new release of his solo work both as a drummer and electronic musician, combined with his visual art work as fimmaker was released on Auricle Records as a CD+ DVD in January of 2014 called "kernelings".

 As well there are a number of ongoing duos including one with John Butcher which began performing duos in 2000, Tom & Gerry is another duo with Thomas Lehn who performs live analog electronics which began in 1997.
+The most active duos in this time are with trombonist Samuel Blaser and as well with percussionist Vincent Glanzmann.
 In the fall of 2010 Mr. Hemingway released recordings of three more recordings of ongoing duo projects, a duo with guitarist Terrence McManus, a duo with saxophonist Ellery Eskelin and a duo with komungo player Jin Hi Kim.
 In addition the duo with pianist Marilyn Crispell continues after a long hiatus, and documented with a new release on Intact records entitled "Affinities".
 Another duo project is with vocalist Andrea Goodman known for her work with Meredith Monk.
 They released a recording on Ruby Throated Records entitled "Divine Doorways".
 His work for multimedia includes "Waterways", for multiple slide projectors, tape and percussion, as well as numerous ongoing collaborations with video artist/animator Beth Warshafsky.

 The many facets of Hemingway's work as composer/soloist/collaborator/ensemble member can be heard on over 150 recordings from many different record labels, among them: Tzadik Records, Enja, Palmetto, Mode/Avant, Random Acoustics, Intact, Auricle Records, and Hat Art.